 The German-Kazakh Intergovernmental Working Group on Business and Trade (RAG) meets once a year under the auspices of the Federal Ministry for Economic Affairs and Energy and Kazakhstan’s Ministry of Investment and Development.
 It addresses the conditions for German companies operating in Kazakhstan and Kazakh companies operating in Germany as well as issues relating to cooperation on areas like funding, raw materials, industry, energy, agriculture, health care, the environment and tourism.
 The tenth meeting of the RAG was held on 23 June 2016 in Schwerin.

 The German Business Delegation for Central Asia in Almaty oversees German companies’ business activities in Kazakhstan and the other Central Asian countries and helps local firms establish business contacts with Germany.
 The German Business Association in the Republic of Kazakhstan has around 100 members (company offices and branches).
 In all, there are more than 200 German companies operating in Kazakhstan.
 Germany Trade & Invest (GTAI) has an office in Almaty.

-The Federal Ministry for Economic Affairs and Energy’s Manager Training Programme, which was launched ten years ago, has already provided training to 530 Kazakh managers in Germany.
+The Federal Ministry for Economic Affairs and Energy’s Manager Training Programme has already provided training to 600 Kazakh managers in Germany since 2004.

-The 2017 EXPO international exhibition is to be held in Astana.
+The 2017 EXPO international exhibition is to be held in Astana from 10 June to 10 September 2017 with German participation.
 The basic structure of the German Pavilion was presented to Kazakhstan’s government in October 2016.